 - 1. All eighth and ninth grade applicants will be given the CogAT to determine eligibility for UHS admissions for the 2015-16 school year.
 A minimum composite score of 7 will qualify students for points towards admission. - 2.
 Transcript analysis/GPA - a.
-A rubric will be developed to weight GPA and the additional use of transcript analysis that yields higher values for higher GPA and honors/advanced coursework.
+A rubric will be developed to weight GPA and transcript analysis that yields higher values for higher GPA and honors/advanced coursework.
 For example, a student could be given an additional point for taking an advanced level class, regardless of the grade earned. - b.
-A minimum cumulative GPA average of 3.0 in four core classes English, Social Studies, Mathematics, and Science will qualify students for points towards admission.
-No weight is given for advanced class grades, such as Honors or pre-AP. - 3.
-Academic Motivation Test (CAIMI): All eighth and ninth grade applicants will take the CAIMI. - 4.
-Non-Cognitive Admissions Component (Sedlacek and Brooks): Questions would be developed for short answer responses to questions that would be given at the same time as the Motivation assessment.
+A minimum cumulative GPA of 3.0 on a 4.0 un-weighted scale in four core classes English, Social Studies, Mathematics, and Science will qualify students for points towards admission. - 3.
+Academic Motivation Test (CAIMI OR OTHER RELEVANT MESURES): All eighth and ninth grade applicants will take the CAIMI OR OTHER RELEVANT MESURES. - 4.
+Non-Cognitive Admissions Component (Sedlacek and Brooks): Questions would be developed for short answer responses and would be given at the same time as the Motivation assessment.
 These questions would be related to the seven non-cognitive variables from Sedlacek and Brooks.
 See Appendix F. - 5.
 Teacher Evaluation: Students will submit teacher evaluations similar to the exemplar used by IMSA.
-See Appendix H. - 6.
-Non-Cognitive admissions component - a.
-Short Answers: Questions would be developed for short answer responses related to the seven noncognitive variables from Sedlacek and Brooks. - b.
-Teacher Recommendation: Students will submit teacher recommendations similar to the exemplar used by IMSA.
+See Appendix H.